grafana/grafana-image-renderer/docs/sources/_index.md

 this browser binary with `--browser.path`.

 The binaries are hosted on [GitHub Releases][releases].
 Download the appropriate binary for your platform, and run it from the terminal.
-You will want something like `./grafana-image-renderer server`; see `--help` for more information.
+You would run something like `./grafana-image-renderer server`; see `--help` for more information.

 ### Configuration